matt-harvey/tabulo/README.md

 when you read it.
 Please consult the libraries' own documentation for yourself, rather than relying on these comments.*

-While these libraries have their strengths, I personally found that for the common use case of printing a table on the basis of some underlying enumerable collection (such as an ActiveRecord query result), using these libraries felt more cumbersome than it needed to be.
+While these libraries have their strengths, I have personally found that, for the common use case of printing a table on the basis of some underlying enumerable collection (such as an ActiveRecord query result), using these libraries feels more cumbersome than it could be.

 For example, suppose we have called `User.all` from the Rails console, and want to print a table showing the email, first name, last name and ID of each user, with column headings.
 Also, we want the ID column to be right-aligned, because it's a number.

-In `terminal-table`, we could achieve this as follows:
+In **terminal-table**, we could achieve this as follows:

 ```ruby
 rows = User.all.map { |u| [u.email, u.first_name, u.last_name, u.id] }